SandSnip3r/Hyperbot/Readme.md

 - **Real MMORPG Environment** – Interact with a production-grade game world featuring authentic network protocols and state transitions.
 - **Asynchronous Control** – The environment evolves continuously; agents must act in real time.
 - **Multi-Agent Capability** – Designed to manage and coordinate multiple characters concurrently.

+## Getting Started

+See the [build documentation](documents/build.md) to get started with this project.